CIUK/snabbdom-react-components/readme.md

-# This is not ready to use package, it is on test phase 😥 Test for fun, not for production.
+# This is not ready to use package, it is on test phase 😥 Will be releaed soon

 ## Please use carfully, as documentation need to be improved.